-Combination therapy provides similar clinical benefit as single drug treatment in MSMarch 11th, 2013 in Neuroscience /
+Combination therapy provides similar clinical benefit as single drug treatment in MSMarch 11, 2013 in Medicine & Health / Neuroscience

 People with multiple sclerosis (MS) who were treated with combination therapy did not see significant clinical benefit over those treated with single drug therapy, but combination therapy did reduce the development of new lesions, according to an international research team led by The Mount Sinai Medical Center.
 The findings, part of the largest-ever MS trial sponsored by the National Institutes of Health, are published in the March 11 issue of Annals of Neurology.